dsalo/LocalPrivacy/resources.md

 ### The Onion Router (TOR)

 Tor disguises your Internet traffic and disassociates you from it by concealing your IP address.
 The Tor Browser is Firefox + Tor, and is desktop/laptop cross-platform.
-Orbot is for Android phones and tablets.
 The Tails operating system is an OS-on-a-stick that you can take with you and use on computers you might not otherwise trust.

 *   [Tor Browser](https://www.torproject.org/download/)
 *   [Tails operating system](https://tails.boum.org/)